semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 that it is the real VM with the real environment that is used for the job when that job is executed in a pipeline – this includes all `secrets` and environment variables.

+### On demand job creation

+There is a quick way to create a job and executing it right way:

+    sem create job [name] --project [existing project name] --command "[Valid command]"

+You will need to provide the name of an existing project as well as a valid command that can be executed in the Virtual Machine.
+The output of the aforementioned command is a Job ID.

+The only way to see the results of such a job is with the `sem logs` command.

 ## Working with projects